OpenFutbol/openfutbol.github.io/_pages/about.md

 Chicago Neighborhood Soccer offers pickup soccer games in Chicago neighborhoods every week, connecting locals and inspiring a love of the game.
 Join us for fun and friendly soccer games, no matter your skill level!

-We believe pickup soccer should belong to the community of amazing Chicago players and fans, and that includes everyone, regardless of race, age, and gender.Read our[Community Code of Conduct](https://github.com/OpenFutbol/chicago-neighborhood-soccer/blob/main/CODE_OF_CONDUCT.md) and go to our Community Page to learn more about our values.

 ⭐️ Mission